 In late 2015 fir needle supply became limited due to harvested restrictions in the Siberia region.
 These restrictions reduced output to less than 50% of the normal which encouraged the introduction of alternative qualities from other Baltic States.
 It is now thought that much of the material in the market is a natural blend of the two origins in an attempt to standardise quality and keep prices at a reasonable level.

-The harvest season for the new crop is expected in April/May 2018.
+The new crop was harvested in April and May this year.
 Last year witnessed the slow movement of supplies with the lingering of the Siberian winter.
-However, with the weather changing for the better, the production figures increased in summer and ensured the availability of reasonable material.
-Currently there is decent availability of stock; however demand is lower than for the past two years, but our major producers expect high prices from this year’s crop.
+During summer, the production figures increased and ensured the availability of reasonable material.
+Currently, there is an adequate availability of stock.
+Despite this, demand is lower than for the past two years, but major producers anticipate higher prices from this year’s yield.

 To ask us a fair quote for this product, please fill the following form: